Facebook is probably the most neglected online advertising channel of them all.

 (Image source: WP Curve)

-Design Pickle offers unlimited graphic requests, something which makes people skeptical initially.
+Design Pickle offers unlimited graphic requests, something which would typically make people skeptical.

 This ad with its “Ah, a free design can’t hurt” attitude is directly responsible for almost $6,000 in monthly recurring revenue for Design Pickle.